 All firefighters and EMS members must complete New York State training certifications required for initial first responders.
 Additional levels of training and certifications are pursued and maintained by all members as well as annual recertifications mandated by federal and state requirements.
 All members must respomd to a required number of alarms in order to maintain active status and are covered by a service award program which provides compensation for line of duty injury or death.

 Fire houses, with the exception of the Hook and Ladder building which is village-owned, are owned by the membership of the companies.
 The village provides some funding to defray operating costs.

-The ambulance, firetrucks and other equipment are owned by the village and maintained by the companies.
+The ambulance, firetrucks and other equipment are owned by the village and maintained by United Water of New Rochelle.
 Fire hydrants are owned and maintained by the United Water Company and are rented by the village.

 The dispatching facilities for fire and ambulance alarms is located at Police Headquarters which relays alarms to the fire houses and personal alarm alert systems.

 Twenty-four hour emergency ambulance and first-aid service are available to Hastings residents without charge.
 The ambulance is fully equipped with the most modern emergency equipment.
 Volunteer personnel receive ongoing training courses in first-aid and emergency medical techniques.

 The Fire Prevention Bureau, consisting of the Fire Inspector, appointed by the Village Manager, inspects multiple dwellings, public gathering places and industrial property.
 The bureau conducts an annual inspection of the schools at the request of the School Board.